SvOlli/sorbus/doc/cpu_detect.md

 ```

 Let's start by taking a look at the last six bytes, the vectors described
 above.
-The reset vector points to the last two bytes of memory, which
+The reset vector points to the last two bytes of memory ($001E),
-holds the first instruction.
-The two bytes before the NMI vector ($0018)
+which holds the first instruction.
+The two bytes before the NMI vector
-hold the `STX $FF` instruction that will stop the runtime environment.
+($0018) hold the `STX $FF` instruction that will stop the runtime
-Even though the bytes for the NMI vector ($001a) shouldn't be processed,
+environment.
+Even though the bytes for the NMI vector ($001a) shouldn't
-they contain same sane data, a NOP opcode and the opcode for JMP, this
+be processed, they contain same sane data, a NOP opcode and the opcode for
-way using the reset vector as an address, this way restarting the code.
+JMP, this way using the reset vector as an address, this way restarting
-This ensures that when something does go wrong, the system does not
+the code.
+This ensures that when something does go wrong, the system does
-drift into undefined behaviour.
+not drift into undefined behaviour.

 Before we dive into the disassemblies, first let's explain the format
 using the first executed instruction as our example.